bellamkondaprakash/neural-fun/README.md

 ## The list of projects in this repository:

 * **kaggle-seedlings**: My code for the plant seedlings image classification challenge from Kaggle.
+It as a result of me learning how to use the Keras library for image classification tasks.